tikicode/Computer-Integrated-Surgery/pa_one_two/PROGRAMS/README.txt

-cis.frame : Contains a Frame class and methods for frame transformations cis.pivot_cal : This file contains the method for pivot calibration cis.point_set : Contains a class for point clouds and a point cloud registration method cis.prob456 : Contains the solutions for problems 4,5, and 6 pa_one.py : The executable program for this project
+cis.frame : Contains a Frame class and methods for frame transformations cis.pivot_cal : This file contains the method for pivot calibration cis.point_set : Contains a class for point clouds and a point cloud registration method cis.interpolation: Contains the methods for distortion correction cis.prob456 : Contains the solutions for problems 4, 5, and 6 for PA1 cis.pa2probs: Contains the solutions for problems 1, 3, 4, 5, and 6 for PA2

+pa_one.py : The executable program for this project

 Setup